tvanwer1/Mid_Term_Project/README.md

-# :mushroom: Which ones are safe to eat  - Mid_Term_Project :mushroom:
+# :mushroom: Which ones are safe to eat:mushroom:  - Mid_Term_Project

 ## Overview